mereformalities/simplicity/README.md

 # Simplicity

-Simplicity gives you tools to write more concise ActionController and helper methods.
+Simplicity gives you some handy tools and language extensions to write more concise controller and helper methods.

 ## Dependencies

-Requires Ruby 1.9.x
+Requires Ruby 1.9 and Rails 3.0

 ## Installation